tmpg/secws/lab100/lab100_dbsat.md

 # Lab 1: Database Security Assessment Tool

-The Oracle Database Security Assessment Tool (DBSAT) identifies sensitive data, analyzes database configurations, users, their entitlements and security policies to uncover security risks and improve the security posture of Oracle Databases within your organization.
+The Oracle Database Security Assessment Tool (**DBSAT**) identifies sensitive data, analyzes database configurations, users, their entitlements and security policies to uncover security risks and improve the security posture of Oracle Databases within your organization.

+## Disclaimer ##

+The following is intended to outline our general product direction.
+It is intended for information purposes only, and may not be incorporated into any contract.
+It is not a commitment to deliver any material, code, or functionality, and should not be relied upon in making purchasing decisions.
+The development, release, and timing of any features or functionality described for Oracle’s products remains at the sole discretion of Oracle.

+## Introduction  ##

 You can use DBSAT to implement and enforce security best practices in your organization and accelerate compliance with regulations such as the EU GDPR.

 DBSAT reports on existing sensitive data, the state of user accounts, role and privilege grants, and policies that control the use of various security features in the database.